AkashDas2002/78_SolverForQueensPuzzle/README.md

 ## Akash's remarks

 ### citations / worked with / received help from
-Other than piazza threads, class-wide discussions, GitHub repos, and the class web site, I didn't use any outside sources or received help from anybody.
+Other than piazza threads, class-wide discussions, GitHub repos, and the class web site, I didn't use any outside sources or receive help from anybody.

 ## Holmes's remarks